 - ½ teaspoon Black Pepper , freshly ground

 - 2 tablespoons Olive Oil

 - ½ cup Chardonnay Wine (can use additional broth instead if preferred)

-- Place the lid on the pan allowing about an inch opening.
+- Place the lid on the pan allowing about a 1- inch opening.
 Allow the pasta to simmer, stirring every few minutes to thoroughly mix ingredients together.
-Allow to cook until the pasta noodles are fully softened; about 12-15 minutes.
-Serve immediately or allow pasta to sit in the pan with the lid on (off heat) for up to 10 minutes before serving.

 - Cook until the liquid has been absorbed and the pasta is softened and al dente.For regular spaghetti this will take around 10 minutes.
 For gluten-free brown rice spaghetti about 15 minutes. ** Divide between 4 bowls and top with grated parmesan cheese and chopped fresh basil.

 This pasta is best eaten freshly made especially if using gluten-free pasta.